 When I moved to Montreal, I was looking for marketing jobs, my full profession, when I thought might as well see if there are teaching positions available.

-I managed to find my school as well as a variety of online schools.
+I managed to find my school as well as a variety of online schools where i focused on teaching english in Montreal.

 I work with Kodojo, which is like an after school program Wednesday nights and weekends.
 I teach the kids English for an hour and half once a week.